-Grand Canyon began a new win streak Friday night with a win in the first Mountain West conference home game in program history, beating San José State 5-1 at GCU Softball Stadium.
+Grand Canyon began a new win streak Friday night by capturing the first Mountain West conference home game in program history, beating San José State 5-1 at GCU Softball Stadium.

 The Lopes scored five runs on 12 hits, highlighted by graduate outfielder